-If store by foreign source is enabled only addressing the node via foreign source and foreign id is possible.
+If store by foreign source is enabled addressing the node only via foreign source and foreign id is possible.

-In order to make report creation easier, there is a helper method to create the node source descriptor.
+To make report creation easier, there is a helper method to create the node source descriptor.

-For more information about store by foreign source, please have a look at our Wiki.
+For more information about store by foreign source, please see our Wiki.